 Applicants cannot request a change in program prior to entry into the first year.
 A request to transfer does not guarantee entry into one’s alternate, “new” program choice.
 Program transfer will be granted only if sufficient space is available.
 The following conditions apply:

-The Request to Transfer Form must be received at the Registrar's Office by February 15.
+- The Request to Transfer Form must be received at the Registrar's Office by the second Friday of February.

 Eligibility for admission to an Engineering Technology program requires the applicant to meet one of the following four academic criteria: